grig23/primetime.en/help/programming/browser-tvsdk-2.4/ad-insertion/companion-banner-ads/c-psdk-browser-tvsdk-2.4-companion-banner-ads.md

 ---
 description: Browser TVSDK supports companion banner ads, which are ads that accompany a linear ad and often remain on the page after the linear ad ends.
 Your application is responsible for displaying the companion banners that are provided with a linear ad.
-seo-description: Browser TVSDK supports companion banner ads, which are ads that accompany a linear ad and often remain on the page after the linear ad ends.
-Your application is responsible for displaying the companion banners that are provided with a linear ad.
-seo-title: Companion banner ads
 title: Companion banner ads
-uuid: 5655c348-268d-42d6-92c2-f5de39ff666f
 ---

 # Overview {#companion-banner-ads-overview}